Crucifixion (Titian): Fire

 Although there is no mention of fire in the biblical account of the crucifixion of Jesus Christ, there is a suggestion of fire in the background of the Crucifixion.
 Titian often incorporated fire into his pictures, even where historical records suggest the presence of fire is unwarranted.
 There is—for instance—no evidence suggesting a fire during the short reign of the Venetian Doge Francesco Venier, and yet a fire appears in Titian's portrait of him.
 The presence of fire in the Saint Margaret and the Dragon is also difficult to justify based on the legend of Saint Margaret.
 Both of these paintings are roughly contemporaneous with Crucifixion.

 History

 The Crucifixion was the first of two commissioned by the Venetian Pietro Cornovi della Vecchia, who was then residing in Ancona.
 (The second of the two paintings commissioned by the family—the Annunciation, in the church of San Salvador, Venice—was commissioned in 1559 and completed around 1566.)
 The Crucifixion is signed on the foot of the cross TITIANVS F. 1558, and was installed as an altarpiece in the high altar of the sanctuary of the church of San Domenico in Ancona on July 12, 1558.
 It was placed in the choir in 1715; in the museum between 1884–1925; and was cleaned, restored and rehung in the sanctuary of San Domenico in 1925.
 It was restored and cleaned again in 1940.
 The canvas appears as catalogue number 31 in volume one of Harold E. Wethey's, The Paintings of Titian.

+Influence

+The Crucifixion has influenced a number of works of art that take inspiration from Titian's painting, including: